-Criterion 3: Improved multi-user crossings of Acorn Way to encourage safe use of Morley Byway 29 and Morley Footpaths 31 & 32, improving access to the open countryside, thereby supporting NPPF paragraph 120(a).
+Criterion 3: An extension of Dale Abbey Footpath 58 into the site improve access to the open countryside, thereby supporting NPPF paragraph 120 (a).

-Criterion 4: Financial contributions towards the provision of additional pupil capacity at schools in Oakwood and Chaddesden where necessary, given this is where children living in the new development are likely to attend school.
+Criterion 4: Financial contributions towards the provision of additional pupil capacity at schools in Spondon where necessary, given this is where children living in the new development are likely to attend school.

 Criterion 5: 10% of the homes provided to be for on-site affordable home ownership, and a financial contribution towards off-site affordable housing in lieu of providing up to 20% of the homes as additional affordable housing, subject to viability.
 Government policy requires 10% of new homes on large sites to provide affordable routes to home ownership.
-Erewash's planning policy requires that up to an additional 20% should be provided for other forms of affordable housing.
-However, as the demand for affordable housing in this part of Erewash is limited, that public benefit would be better utilised by accepting a financial payment in lieu of on-site provision to fund provision in locations of higher demand.
+Erewash planning policy requires that up to an additional 20% should be provided for other forms of affordable housing.
+However, as the demand for affordable housing in this part of Erewash is limited, that public benefit would be better utilised by accepting a financial payment in lieu of on-site provision in order to fund provision in locations of higher demand.

-6G.
+7G.
 What are the highways implications of the allocation and how will any impacts be mitigated?

 Highways impacts of the plan as a whole are set out in ETB1.1.
-That work has been carried out in partnership with all partners with interests relevant to the site, including Derbyshire County Council Highways Authority, Derby City Council Highways Authority, and National Highways.
+That work has been carried out in partnership with all partners with interests relevant to the site including

+Derbyshire County Council Highways Authority, Derby City Council Highways Authority, and National Highways.

-Criteria 1 to 3 of Policy 1.3 set out the transport mitigations identified through both the transport modelling and informed through the Sustainability Appraisal that will be applied to this allocation.
+Criterion 1 of Policy 1.4 set out the transport mitigations identified through both the transport modelling and informed through the Sustainability Appraisal that will be applied to this allocation.
 The transport modelling also identifies a sub-regional list of junction improvements that can be further tested at the planning application stage for this site.